zcybrgd/supervised-learning/README.md

 # supervised-learning
-this is the repo where there is all my notebooks and ml algorithms during my learning of supervised learning, i explored a lot of datasets to predict several labels, including salary datasets, a dataset related to student performance, and even a NASA JPL Asteroid Dataset etc ..
+this is the repo where there is all my notebooks and ml algorithms during my learning of supervised learning, i explored a lot of datasets to predict several labels, including salary datasets, a dataset related to student performance, and even a NASA JPL Asteroid Dataset etc .. /datasets/ were brought from Kaggle

 # what you can find :
 - built a single variable linear regression model to predict the salary of an employee based on their years of experience